Register for Traffic Safety – CLICK HERE

 What if I do not live near this county?

-If you are interested in taking the class at an alternate location, follow the registration instructions and mark “alternate location” under class options.
-You will receive further details and instructions by mail from Richland Community College within 30 days.
-You are responsible for locating an alternate training site and submitting a National Safety Council DDC-4 certificate of completion to the circuit court within 120 days of the plea of guilty.
+If you are interested in taking the class at an alternate location, please call 217-875-7211 ext.
+6500.
+You are responsible for submitting a National Safety Council DDC-4 certificate of completion to the circuit court within 120 days of the plea of guilty.

 - Sign the “Appearance, Plea of Guilty and Waiver” portion of your traffic ticket.